pwolthausen/k8s/workshops/2-scheduling/readme.md

 ## Resource requests

 K8s leverages resource requests for many different aspects, including scheduling, auto-scaling and pod preemption.
-It is best practice to have these configured for all your pods([see est practices video](https://www.youtube.com/watch?v=xjpHggHKm78)).
+It is best practice to have these configured for all your pods([see best practices video](https://www.youtube.com/watch?v=xjpHggHKm78)).
 Deciding on which value to set for the request depends entirely on the container being deployed.
 See [this](https://opensource.com/article/18/12/optimizing-kubernetes-resource-allocation-production) blog about determineing resource requests and limits for your containers.

 1. Given deployment, determine appropriate resource requests